dwavesystems/dwave-ocean-sdk/docs/concepts/bqm.rst

 * :std:doc:`Getting Started with the D-Wave System <sysdocs_gettingstarted:doc_getting_started>`

-   Introduces key concepts such as objective functions, Ising model, QUBOs, and graphs, explains how these models are used to represent problems, and provides some simple examples.
+   Introduces key concepts such as objective functions, Ising models, QUBOs, and graphs, explains how these models are used to represent problems, and provides some simple examples.
 * :std:doc:`D-Wave Problem-Solving Handbook <sysdocs_gettingstarted:doc_handbook>`